Gunbard/FindFrame/README.md

  - Start with a low match threshold and bump it up until it doesn't think every frame is a match.
 Keep increasing until you stop getting too many false positives.

 ### TODO
-- [] Resizable main window
+- [ ] Resizable main window
-- [] Match "VU meter"
+- [ ] Match "VU meter"
+- [ ] Show FPS
-- [] Show bigger image with keypoints after clicking thumbnail
+- [ ] Show bigger image with keypoints after clicking thumbnail
-- [] Find out what the hell filetypes cv2.VideoCapture supports
+- [ ] Find out what the hell filetypes cv2.VideoCapture supports
-- [] Expose OpenCV matcher settings
+- [ ] Expose OpenCV matcher settings
-- [] Process multiple files at a time (need a UI update for this).
+- [ ] Process multiple files at a time (need a UI update for this).
 Increasing MAX_BATCH_SIZE will work, but the UI/progress bars won't be updated correctly.
-- [] Built-in source frame image processing (brightness, contrast, cropping, etc.)
+- [ ] Built-in source frame image processing (brightness, contrast, cropping, etc.)